 Tickets for Pompeii

-The Pompeii entry fee is currently 15 Euros and this does not grant access to Vesuvius.
-You can buy your ticket online ahead of time to skip the ticket queue.
+Planning your Pompeii trip?
+The Pompeii entry fee is currently 18 Euros* and this does not grant access to Vesuvius.
+You can buy Pompeii tickets online ahead of time to skip the ticket queue.
 There are many ticket agents selling Pompeii tickets outside the Circumvesuviana station but you should walk straight to the official Pompeii ticket office to purchase your tickets.

 Entry is free every first Sunday of the month according to the official website.